BitBagCommerce/SyliusVueStorefront2Plugin/doc/installation.md

         - { resource: "@BitBagSyliusGraphqlPlugin/Resources/config/config.yml" }
     ```

-    There are 2 plugin parameters that You can adjsut:
+    There are 2 plugin parameters that You can adjust:

     ```yml
     bitbag_sylius_graphql: